SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ![Removing a button.](figures/layout5.png width=60&label=layout5)

-!!note What we should see here is that all the changes happens simply by creating a new instance of a given layout and sending messages to it.
+!!note What we should see here is that all the changes happen simply by creating a new instance of a given layout and sending messages to it.
 It means that programs can create simply complex logic of the dynamic behavior of a widget.

 ### Building a little dynamic browser